RUnexpert/rsschool-cv/cv.md

 **Extracurricular Activities**
-I am а quick learner, open to change and well-organized.
+I am а quick learner, open to change and well-organized and I like to solve tasks.
 Able to prioritize and adapt well to new situations.
+My hobby is playing heavy music on an electric guitar.
 A member of the Moscow city organization of the Union of Russian Writers.